pingcap/docs/pd-control.md

     config set cluster-version 1.0.8              // Set the version of the cluster to 1.0.8
     ```

-- `leader-schedule-policy` is used to select the scheduling strategy of the leader.
-You can choose to schedule the leader according to `size` or `count`.
+- `leader-schedule-policy` is used to select the scheduling strategy for the leader.
+You can schedule the leader according to `size` or `count`.

-- `scheduler-max-waiting-operator` is used to control the number of waiting operatorsq in each scheduler.
+- `scheduler-max-waiting-operator` is used to control the number of waiting operators in each scheduler.

 - `enable-remove-down-replica` is used to enable the feature of automatically deleting DownReplica.
 When you set it to `false`, PD does not automatically clean up the downtime replicas.